Skip to yearly menu bar Skip to main content

 Amin Vahdat

-Amin Vahdat is a Fellow and Chief Technologist for AI Infrastructure at Google, where his team is responsible for delivering industry-leading infrastructure which spans custom silicon, data centers, network, and supply chain and operations.
+Amin Vahdat is the SVP and Chief Technologist, AI & Infrastructure at Google.
+His team is responsible for delivering industry-leading infrastructure which spans custom silicon, data centers, network, and supply chain and operations.
 This infrastructure serves Alphabet, Google and the world, and Artificial Intelligence technologies that empower ML developers and solve customers’ most pressing business challenges.
 In the past, he was Vice President and General Manager for Google's compute, storage, and network hardware and software infrastructure.
 Until 2019, he was the Technical Lead and Vice President for the Networking organization at Google.

 View full details